zixi-liu/-/Politics/Hillbilly-Elergy/README.md

 **A litany of**

 "A litany of" refers to a long, repetitive list or series of something, often used to describe a sequence of complaints, problems, grievances, or repetitive elements.

+**A Feuding History**

+A feuding history refers to a record or narrative of prolonged conflict or animosity between two or more parties, often spanning a significant period.
+Feuds can involve individuals, families, groups, or even nations and are characterized by recurring disputes, hostility, or acts of retaliation.

+**Leap out**

+To jump out from a place of concealment: This usage describes someone or something suddenly emerging from hiding.
+For example:
+- "The cat leaped out from behind the curtain."
+To be immediately noticeable or striking: This figurative sense refers to something that captures attention due to its prominence or distinctiveness.
+For instance:
+- "The bright colors in the painting leap out at the viewer."

+**Gruesome**

+Describe something that causes horror, disgust, or shock, often because it involves extreme violence, injury, or death.
+It emphasizes the graphic or horrifying nature of something.

+**Uproot their lives**

+"uproot their lives" is a metaphorical expression that refers to someone making a significant change or leaving behind their current situation, often in a disruptive or emotional way.
+It implies leaving behind a familiar or established way of life, such as a home, community, or routine, much like uprooting a plant from its soil.

+**Reckon**

+To Think or Believe (Informal)
+- Commonly used in casual speech to express an opinion or belief.
+- "I reckon it'll rain later."
+- "Do you reckon we should leave now?"

+To Calculate or Estimate
+- Used when determining a number, value, or outcome, often in a rough or informal way.
+- "They reckon the repairs will cost around $500."
+- "I reckon there are about 50 people in the room."

+**Foray**

+The word foray has two primary meanings, depending on context.
+It can refer to an act of exploration or venture into a new area or, more traditionally, a sudden attack or raid.
+- "The company’s foray into electric vehicles marked a new chapter in its history."